Mango-information-systems/mango-is-website/source/index.md

            height: 140px
    -
     type: p
-    value: "Read also: <a href='https://mango-is.com/blog/convert/a-sublime-landing-page/'>A sublime landing page - How to convince visitors to buy on the web</a> in our blog."
+    value: "<i class='fa fa-info-circle' aria-hidden='true'></i> Read also: <a href='https://mango-is.com/blog/convert/a-sublime-landing-page/'>A sublime landing page - How to convince visitors to buy on the web</a> in our blog."
  -
   # section: Business Intelligence
   type: product